Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

     ```

    `mv_inference_image_classify()` invokes `_on_image_classified_cb()` callback.
-    The following callback example prints the classified image labels with thier scores:
+    The following callback example prints the classified image labels with their scores:

     ``` c
     static void